DOMHelpers-Js/dom-helpers/Reactivity/Collection Operations/Basic Operations/Core Collection Methods/$remove.md

 // You must manually update the DOM every time you remove function deleteTodo(todoId) {
-  // Step 1: Find and remove from array const index = todos.findIndex(t => t.id === todoId);
+  const index = todos.findIndex(t => t.id === todoId);
   if (index === -1) {
     console.warn('Todo not found');